The key Australian tax deadlines you need to know

 So read on for a run through of the major tax dates and deadlines in Australia that you'll need to know about, as well as answers to some other commonly-asked tax questions.

-The 2023-24 financial year ended on June 30, which means that tax season in Australia officially started on July 1.
-That's when taxpayers could, in theory, begin lodging their tax returns.
+The 2024-25 financial year ends on June 30, which means that tax season in Australia officially starts on July 1.
+That's when taxpayers can, in theory, begin lodging their tax returns.

-Although it can be tempting for people to get cracking on their tax return straight away if they're doing it themselves - especially if they're expecting a refund - the ATO generally recommends waiting until the end of July to lodge it though.
+Although it can be tempting for people to get cracking on their tax return straight away if they're doing it themselves - especially if they're expecting a refund - the ATO generally recommends waiting.

 That's because it typically takes a couple of weeks or longer for income statements to be marked as 'tax ready' by employers.
 So jumping the gun and lodging it before that's done could result in someone having to amend their return.